Site Search:

 Fuel Assistance

-Fuel Assistance is a program that pays part of your heating costs each winter.
-You may be able to get help paying for fuel even if your heat is included in your rent.
-You can apply for Fuel Assistance at your local Community Action Program.
+Fuel Assistance pays part of your heating costs in winter.
+You may be able to get help to pay for fuel even if your heat is included in your rent.
+Apply for Fuel Assistance at your local Community Action Program.

 Public Housing and Rental Vouchers